JackDilger/spins-and-needles-ms4/testing.md

 User story 15 | Log in to my user profile | Pass
-User story 16 | View upcoming event details | Pass User story 17 | Leave a comment on an event post | Pass Site Owner Goal 1 | Add a new product on to the site through the product management form | Pass Site Owner Goal 2 | Edit an existing product on to the site through the edit product form | Pass Site Owner Goal 3 | Delete a product using the delete button shown against each product | Pass Site Owner Goal 4 | Approve or delete comments in the admin | Pass Responsiveness | Is the application responsive across all devices? | Pass Accessibility | Is the application accessible to all users? | Pass Error Handling | Do error handlers function? | Pass
+User story 16 | View upcoming event details | Pass User story 17 | Leave a comment on an event post | Pass User story 18 | Reset the password for my user profile | Pass User story 19 | Receive feedback on all actions I make on the site | Pass Site Owner Goal 1 | Add a new product to the site through product management and get confirmation | Pass Site Owner Goal 2 | Edit an existing product on to the site through the edit product form and get confirmation | Pass Site Owner Goal 3 | Delete a product using the delete button shown against each product | Pass Site Owner Goal 4 | Approve or delete comments in the admin | Pass Site Owner Goal 5 | Add/edit/delete events in the admin | Pass Responsiveness | Is the application responsive across all devices? | Pass Accessibility | Is the application accessible to all users? | Pass Error Handling | Do error handlers function? | Pass